jwjames/easy-presence/README.md

 ```
 <br>
 Note: This package has two defaults:<br>
-1. Time of inactivity to set user as away is set automaticly to one minute. <br>
+1. Time of inactivity to set user as away is set automatically to one minute. <br>
 2. User is automatically set as away when window loses focus.
 <br><br>